zcbmlijygrdwa/hpx/docs/sphinx/quickstart.rst

 .. tip::

-   If possible, prefer to use the provided parallel algorithms instead of writing your own implementation.
+   If possible, try to use the provided parallel algorithms instead of writing your own implementation.
 This can save you time and the resulting program is often faster.